 In 1949—and over 9,700 miles across the pond in Rimini, Italy—Fabbri’s carpenter grandfather opened the very first bakery in the village of 1,500, where Fabbri grew up and his family still lives to this day.

 His grandfather hired a professional baker to teach his two sons, including Fabbri’s father, Amadeo Fabbri, how to properly bake bread.

 Twenty years later, man took the first steps on the moon and Amadeo opened Luna Gelateria, naming it specifically as a nod to the momentous lunar landing.

-“Luna is back to my roots,” he added.
+“Luna is back to my roots,” he adds.

 Luna Gelateria opened in February 2018, replacing Forno Fabbri, Fabbri’s former Italian market and mozzarella bar.

 “We decided Forno Fabbri and Pomo Pizzeria were competing against each other because they both sell panini and pizza.
-So I decided to open the gelateria,” Stefano said.
+So I decided to open the gelateria,” Stefano says.

 Luna Gelateria has garnered positive reviews, so far boasting a 4.5-out-of-5 star rating on Yelp.

-“That’s what makes a difference for me, the fact that we use this machine that’s churning the gelato fresh every day,” Stefano said.
+“That’s what makes a difference for me, the fact that we use this machine that’s churning the gelato fresh every day,” Stefano says.